WeiHuang05/Weihuang05.github.io/index.md

 Please feel free to contact me if you want to cooperate or discuss with me on deep learning theory and its application.
 Contact information: weihuang.uts@gmail.com.

-### Education

-Ph.D. in Deep Learning, University of Technology Sydney

-Master in Statistical Physics, University of Science and Technology of China

-Bachelor in Physics, University of Science and Technology of China

 ### Research Interest

 Deep Learning Theory: (1) Neural Tangent Kernel (2) Implicit Regulization/Bias